One writer plays Cupid to her two good friends, and talks about the boundaries she will not cross.

 Rule #3: You will not be the go-between.
 If things go great, you will not be feeling out the situation for one or the other and tipping them off with hints.
 If things go awry, at any point in a potential relationship, you will not be carrying messages for them.
 You are happy to sit across from them at dinner, taking bites of your salad and nodding as they talk about how the date went, but you will not be the go-between girl.
 You will never be taking sides.
 You are Team Neutral.

 Rule #4: You will not be answering questions.
 It's going to be tempting for the matched twosome.
 You're sitting there.
 You're a wealth of knowledge about this person they barely know.
 They will probably ask questions.
 Your job is to zip your lips.
 Beyond the simple things—job, physical description, a few personality traits, very basic likes and dislikes—remind them that the information they seek will be saved for the scavenger hunt that is dating.
 You are not going to share too much.
 You have no intention of spoiling the mystery.
-10 MUST-Ask Questions For A Flirty Q&A With Your Guy
+10 Questions To Ask Your Guy That'll Bring You CLOSER Than Ever

 As for me?
 I've tried my best to lay the foundation.
 I'm excited to see how it goes, but I've adopted a realist mentality that this probably won't work.
 I am not expecting to become the next matchmaker extraordinaire and land my own reality show.
 This might be a one-time deal.
 Maybe I'll do it again, maybe not.
 But for this one occasion at least, I'm glad I indulged my instincts.
 I am crossing my fingers for my two friends, who totally deserve romantic happiness.